 A total of 60 cDNA samples were split between PCR plates (Multiplate™ 96-Well, BioRad) with reactions performed in duplicate for each sample.
-If the standard deviation of Cq values between duplicates was > 0.4, corresponding samples were repeatedal,.
-Each plate contained a non template control sample and negative controls.
+If the standard deviation of Cq values between duplicates was > 0.4, corresponding samples were repeated (as described in Weyrich et al, 2010).
+Each plate contained a non-template control sample and negative controls.

 The qPCR mixture of 10 μL was prepared using the iQ™ SYBR® Green PCR Kit (Bio-Rad): 5 μL of 2X iQ™ SYBR® Green Master Mix, 3 μL of 10 μM forward and reverse primers, and 4 μL of 10ng/μL template cDNA. qPCR amplifications were performed using Bio-Rad CFX96, Thermalcycler1000 system as follows: initial denaturation for 15 minutes at 95°C, followed by 40 cycles of 15 seconds at 95°C, 30 seconds at 60°C and 30 seconds at 68°C with a measuring of the fluorescence signal at the end of every step.
 The cycle of quantification (Cq) was determined by the amplification plot in CFX96-Bio-Rad software.
 Finally, a melting curve was generated to confirm the specificity of the reaction by adding a cycle of 65.0°C to 95.0°C in 0.5°C increments.

-Accurate normalization of gene expression is essential for the production of reliable data in RT-PCR experimentsal,al,, with the optimal reference genes being specific to a particular set of experimental conditions.
-To select the most appropriate reference genes for normalization, we performed a geNorm analysis and tested four candidate genes among frequently described genes in the literature (gabdh6, cdc42, ppia, ppip).
-A total of four primer pairs for these four genes were evaluated using cDNAs synthesized from 16 tissue samples randomly selected.
-Analysis of the gene stability measure was performed using qbase+ (Biogazelle) in Bio-Rad CFX96 Thermalcycler1000 system, which identified cdc42, ppia and ppip as the most stable reference genes for this study.
-For all three reference genes, normalization factors (NF) were calculated using the geometric mean of the corresponding expression values (See Vandesompele et al, 2002).
+Accurate normalization with a set of most stably expressed reference genes which are often specific for tissue and experimental conditions is essential for the production of reliable data in RT-PCR experiments (Axtner et al, 2009; Weyrich et al, 2010). .
+To select the most stable reference genes for relative-quantification of genes of interest, we tested four previously -described candidate genes: Gabdh6, Cdc42, Ppia and Ppip (add Reference), using 16 randomly selected cDNAs from spleen samples.
+Analysis of the gene stability measure was performed using qbase+ (Biogazelle) implemented in the Bio-Rad CFX96 Thermalcycler1000, resulted in Cdc42, Ppia and Ppip as the most stable reference genes for this study.
+For the three reference genes, normalization factors (NF) were calculated using the geometric mean of the corresponding expression values for all spleen cDNAs (Vandesompele et al, 2002).

-Relative expression values for each tested sample of each gene of interest were then calculated using the ∆Cq method, adjusted for the amplification efficiencies of each primer pair and standardized against the normalization factors (NF) of each sample.
+Relative expression values for each tested sample of each gene of interest were then calculated using the ∆Cq method, adjusted for the amplification efficiencies of each primer pair and standardized against the normalization factors (NF) of each sample (Ref. missing).

 3.6.
 Histological examination and scoring

-Formalin fixed samples from the mid-part of the caeca were washed by water and dehydrated by Ethanol gradient concentration series.
-Then embedded in paraffin and sections (one section from each part), with 3 μm thickness, and stained with hematoxylin and eosin.
-Stained tissues were examined at 20×, 40× and 100× magnification with a bright field microscope.
-An indication of the cellular infiltration in response to infection was obtained by subjectively assessing the extent and nature of leukocyte infiltration into the mucosa and sub mucosa of the entire section.
-A numerical score was assigned where 0, 1, 2, and 3 represented no leukocyte infiltration and mild, moderate, or severe infiltration, respectively.
-The nature of the leukocyte infiltrate was characterized as mononuclear, granulocytic, or a mixture of granulocytes and mononuclear cells based on the distinct morphological characteristics of these cell types.
+Formalin fixed samples from the mid-part of the caeca were processed routinely, embedded in paraffin and sectioned with 4 μm thickness.
+Tissue slides were stained with hematoxylin and eosin and were examined at 100- 200- and 400-times magnification by light microscopy.
+The cellular infiltration in response to the Eimeria infection was obtained by qualitatively assessing the extent and nature of leukocyte infiltration in the intestinal wall based on the morphological characteristic of each cell type.
+A numerical score was assigned with 0 representing no leukocyte infiltration and 1, 2, and 3 mild, moderate, or severe infiltration, respectively.

-A lesion score for the investigated Eimeria species was based on detection of characteristic developmental stages of this parasite (Goodwin, 1996).
-We used Cell® image analysis application in order to collect high resolution images of caecum sections and count the parasite at any stages in 6 fields of view.
+A further score was based on the detection of characteristic Eimeria developmental stages (Goodwin, 1996).
+We used photographs of the caecum slides at 400-times magnification (Cell® image analysis) to count micro- and macrogamonts in 6 high power fields per section.

 3.7.
 Statistical analyses and visualisation